 - Sports accidents

 When another person causes a paralysis injury through their negligence or ill intent, an East Hartford attorney could help the victim seek monetary compensation.
 This reward could provide for the cost of treating the paralysis injury and meeting other wellness needs.

-Negligence in a Paralysis Injury Claim
+How Does One Prove Negligence in a Paralysis Claim?

 First, a plaintiff must show the defendant owed them a duty of care.
 Whether or not a duty exists depends on the situation.
 For example, motorists owe each other a duty of care on the road to other drivers and pedestrians.
 The duty owed when a paralysis occurs during a sporting event could be less clear.